 Children can overrule parents who do not want them to get the Covid jab.
 However, the vaccines minister, Nadhim Zahawi, has said in this situation, the school’s vaccination clinician will meet with both parties to see if they can reach a consensus, and if not, and the child is deemed competent, they will be able to receive the vaccination.

 Do parents have to get their children vaccinated?

 Immunisation of children is not compulsory in the UK, and this includes the Covid-19 vaccination.

-The UK’s Chief Medical Officers are recommending vaccines for 12 to 15-year-olds on “public health grounds” as it will likely reduce transmission of Covid-19 (especially the Delta variant) in schools and in the wider community.
-Vaccination of children against coronavirus not only protects them and their family/friends from the virus, but helps reduce disruption to schools, which we saw earlier in the year.
+The UK’s Chief Medical Officers are recommending vaccines for 12 to 15-year-olds on “public health grounds” as it will likely reduce transmission of Covid-19 (especially the Delta variant) in schools and the wider community.
+Vaccination of children against coronavirus not only protects them and their family/friends from the virus but helps reduce disruption to schools, which we saw earlier in the year.

 It is up to parents to decide whether their children should be vaccinated against Covid-19 or any other disease or virus, however, families are being encouraged to follow advice from top medical professionals and to remember that the vast majority of children who have had the jabs worldwide have not suffered any serious side-effects.

 Struggling to agree on your child’s vaccination?
 Our child law solicitors can help

 If you and your child’s other parent cannot agree on whether to get your child vaccinated against Covid-19, our child law solicitors are here to help.

 We can arrange a mediation session with one of our recommended family meditators, or, if mediation has not helped, our specialist team can advise you on making an application to the court of a Specific Issue Order.